 Google Play Music requires a free Google account.
 If you want to subscribe to the paid tiers a payment method such as a debit card must be tied to the account but it is possible to buy a pre-paid certificate card.
 It also requires internet access to download or stream music although with a paid account it’s possible to cache songs on your device if you’re going to be away from a connection or to save on mobile data costs.

 If you’re looking into streaming music Google Play Music is a clear contender.
-Their special sauce music locker is very appealing if you’ve a lot of MP3’s already and want to save money or have some rarer songs and the Family Plan is appealing if there are number of people wanting to stream together.
+Their special sauce music locker is very appealing if you have a lot of MP3’s already and want to save money or have some rare songs and the Family Plan is appealing if there are a number of people wanting to stream together.
 The website and apps are well designed and if you’re an Android and Youtube user integrate particularly well.
 Highly Recommended.

 The review is based on the paid Google Play Music.
 Read more about Ergohacks’ eco and access icons used in reviews.
 This article was first published on 21st August 2016.